vladimirmiagkov/seo-crm/README.md

 ## About project
 What is this? (todo: write intro or video)

-This is an attempt to completely remake the [old project](http://www.rsite.ru/en/lastprojects/crm-robot-automation-seo-promotion-sites) with separate frontend and backend.<br>
+This is an attempt to completely rewrite the [old project](http://www.rsite.ru/en/lastprojects/crm-robot-automation-seo-promotion-sites) with separate frontend and backend.<br>
+Prepare for highload.<br>
-??Support: horizontal sharding (ElasticSearch).(??some features can break this)<br>
+??Support: horizontal sharding (ElasticSearch)<br>

-Backend part of the project.<br>
+This is Backend part of the project.<br>
 See: Frontend part [no link yet]

-Project status: unknown.<br>
+Project status: slow development, at free time.<br>
 Features implemented: 15%